-The $PM{10}$ exceedances listed in Table 3-1 were generally accompanied by high wind speeds, with wind direction falling within a narrow sector that encompasses the landfill.
-Wind data from the Landfill site on exceedance days are plotted as a wind rose overlay in Figure 3-1, which is an aerial image of the Landfill.
+The PM10 exceedances listed in Table 3-1 were generally accompanied by high wind speeds, with wind direction falling within a narrow sector that encompasses the landfill.
+Wind data from the Landfill site for all exceedance days are plotted as a wind rose overlay in Figure 3-1, which is an aerial image of the Landfill.
 The majority of the winds were from the northwest, passing directly over working areas of the landfill.
-A smaller, but still significant, proportion of the winds was from the north sector.
-Wind speeds were highest when the wind direction was from the north the north.
-In Figure 3-1, the center point of the wind rose diagram is directly over the location of the monitoring trailer on the south berm site.
+A smaller, but still significant, proportion of the winds were from the north sector.
+Wind speeds were highest when the wind direction was from the northwest and from the north.
+In Figure 3-1, the center point of the winds rose diagram is directly over the location of the monitoring trailer on the south berm site.

 Figure 3-1.
-Wind rose from exceedance days during four continuous monitoring years at the Landfill monitoring site, illustrating the fetch that encompasses working portions of the landfill.
+Wind rose from exceedance days during five continuous monitoring years at the Landfill monitoring site, illustrating the fetch that encompasses working portions of the landfill.
 Wind speed units are mph.
 The wind rose center point is directly over the location of the monitoring site.